ayaka14732/ChatGPTAPIFree/README.md

 }'
 ```

-You can view the full API documentation on the [OpenAI official documentation](https://platform.openai.com/docs/api-reference/chat/create) page.
+You can view the full API documentation on the [OpenAI official documentation](https://platform.openai.com/docs/api-reference/chat/create).

 ## Introduction